Publications about trees for shelter, conservation & profit

 With the support of the Joint Venture Agroforestry Program a group of 'experts' from around Australia wrote this book.
 Each Chapter looks in detail at how farm trees can meet the aspirations or solve the problems commonly facing farmers.
 We then looked at how multipple objectives can be combined.
 Published in 1997 the book remains a vaulable reference for farmers and students.

 Log-Grown Shiitake Mushrooms - an Australian grower's manual ($5 download)

 Log-Grown Shiitake Mushrooms - An Australian Growers' Manual

 Currently Out of Print - Available as an electronic version from http://agroforestry.org.au/products/products.asp?_=Shop

 by Parsuram Sharma-Luital and Rowan Reid

-Published by The Otway Agroforestry Network, 2010 - 60 Pages, Full Colour
+Published by The Otway Agroforestry Network, 2010 -60 Pages, Full Colour (IN PDF FORM)

 Growers Manual which draws on the international literature and our own research to provide a practical guide for would-be Australian Shiitake growers.
 Strong emphasis on the use of Eucalypt logs.